Development and performance evaluation of a water-based liquid scintillator tracking detector with wavelength-shifting fiber readout: Conclusions

 \section{Conclusions}

 We are developing a new tracking detector using WbLS with a WLS fiber readout for a precise measurement of neutrino interactions on a water target.
 We produced a variety of WbLS samples with different material compositions and measured their light yield using both PMT and fiber readouts.
 A prototype WbLS tracking detector consisting of 4$\times$4$\times$5 cells was fabricated and its performance was evaluated using a positron beam at RARiS.
 We successfully observed particle tracks for the first time using WbLS with a fiber readout.
 However, the measured light yield was as low as 2.4 p.e./MeV per fiber readout, while 8.1 p.e./MeV is required to detect MIPs with 99\% efficiency.
 In addition, the optical cross-talk rate was around 5\%.
 To address these issues, we improved both the WbLS composition and the optical separator, achieving light yield improvements of $1.78\pm0.22$ and 1.5 times, respectively.
-Although the achievable light yield of 6.0 p.e./MeV is still below the requirement, these results demonstrate a clear path forward toward a viable WbLS tracking detector for future neutrino experiments.
+Although the achievable light yield of 6.0 p.e./MeV is still below the requirement, these results reported here indicate steady progress toward the performance necessary for a viable WbLS tracking detector for future neutrino experiments.